department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/transfer.md

 - Don't have to use the benefit within 15 years after your separation from active duty, but they can't use the benefit after they've turned 26 years old.

-Dependent eligibility isn't affected if a child marries or if you and your spouse divorce.
-However, Servicemembers and Veterans can revoke or change a transfer at any time.
+Your dependents may still qualify even if a child marries or you and your spouse divorce.
+However, Servicemembers and Veterans can revoke or change a TOE at any time.
 If you want to totally revoke transferred benefits for a dependent and you're still in the service, you must turn in another transfer request for the dependent through milConnect.
 If a dependent’s transfer eligibility was previously totally revoked, you can't transfer benefits again to that dependent.

 ### How do I transfer the benefit?

-While you're still active duty, request to transfer modify, or revoke a Transfer of Entitlement (TOE) through milConnect.
+While you're still active duty, request to transfer, modify, or revoke a Transfer of Entitlement (TOE) through milConnect.
 [Request a transfer](https://www.dmdc.osd.mil/milconnect/).
-You can't apply for a transfer of benefits through VA.
+You can't apply for a TOE through VA.

 If the TOE is approved, family members should apply for benefits.
 [Apply online for benefits](https://www.ebenefits.va.gov/ebenefits/vonapp).
 They may also print, fill out, and mail VA Form 22-1990e to the nearest VA regional office.
 [Download Form 22-1990e](http://www.vba.va.gov/pubs/forms/VBA-22-1990e-ARE.pdf).
 [Find a nearby VA facility](/facilities/)

-Once you leave active duty, you can still provide a future effective date for the use of the TOE, modify the number of months transferred, or revoke the transfer of entitlement by submitting a written request to VA through milConnect.
+Once you leave active duty, you can still provide a future effective date that the TOE can be used, modify the number of months transferred, or revoke the TOE by submitting a written request to VA through milConnect.

 ### Get more information